Axzerax/Slither.io-Discord-RPC/README.md

 # Features
-* Showes your length
+* Shows your length
-* Showes your Rank or total players
+* Shows your Rank or total players
-* Showes your chosen username
+* Shows your chosen username

 # Extras